 Slough Borough Council is issuing advice to residents following a cold weather alert from the Met Office.

-A level three alert, indicating a 90% probability of severe cold weather, is in place in parts of England, including Slough, until 9am on Tuesday 24 January.
+A level three alert, indicating a 90% probability of severe cold weather, icy conditions and snow, will be in place in the south east, including Slough, from today (31 January) until tomorrow (Friday 1 February).